echopen/echopen_prototyping/stable/guide_hardware.md

 # Download repo github : prj\_medtec-kit

-AJOUTER UN SCHÉMA D’ATTRIBUTION DES PISTES
+@todo - AJOUTER UN SCHÉMA D’ATTRIBUTION DES PISTES

 ## **Mother board**

 Ref : RS 528-0661
+@todo where does this ref come from?

-39 vertical tracks
+The original stripboard presents 39 vertical tracks

 ![](images/1_Mother_board/IMG_20170315_102911.jpg){width="5.763888888888889in"
 height="7.685416666666667in"}

-we need 19 tracks cut on the track of the middle
+We need 19 tracks cut on the track of the middle of the board so that 19 tracks can be preserved, composing the base of the motherboard.
+One can use a dremel and then smooth the cut.

-couper avec une dremel/massicot puis ébavurer

 ![](images/1_Mother_board/IMG_20170315_103225.jpg){width="5.763888888888889in"
 height="7.685416666666667in"}